cadegenn/build.pwsh/README.md

 applications.

-With proper environment, it can build windows installer, windows cab archive, debian package, macOS package or macOS installation image.
+With proper environment, it can build windows installer, windows cab archive, debian package, macOS package or macOS installation image all at once.